Want to know how to get rid of saddlebags?

 This is going to be significantly more effective for losing your body fat.
 You’ll slim down your saddlebags faster than traditional slow-go cardio and weightlifting machines.

-Slow-go cardio like jogging or cycling will help you lose some fat off your body.
 But you’re going to get much quicker results using HIIT workouts instead.
-HIIT workouts have been proven to burn significantly more fat than old school slow-go cardio workouts (8).
+HIIT workouts have been proven to burn significantly more fat than old-school slow-go cardio workouts.8

 Side-To-Side Band Walks